-OED 111A Typing I: Keyboard Presentation and Basic Techniques and Procedures (Five-Week Module) /1 cr. hr./1.7 periods (1 lec., .7 lab)
+OED 111A Typing I: Keyboarding /1 cr. hr./1.7 periods (1 lec., .7 lab) □ Prerequisite: None.

 Introduction to the basic techniques of touch keyboard mastery.
 Emphasis on technique, speed and accuracy.
+Includes keyboarding on microcomputers and numeric keypad as an option.
+Designed for students who use computers.